barrawi/devops-automation-toolkit/README.md

 *Multi-stage build reduced the final image size by 82% — from 1.55GB(my-webapp:v1) down to 286MB(webapp:prod) — by separating the build environment from the runtime image and using RHEL UBI9 minimal as the production base.*

 ---

+### Local VM Management (Bash)
+Shell scripts that replace Terraform for local KVM VM provisioning — spin up a full 3 node lab environment from a single command using cloud-init for first-boot automation.
+- **Single Command Setup**: `setup-local-vms.sh` copies the base image, provisions VMs with cloud-init, creates the devops user, injects SSH keys, and joins Tailscale automatically.
+- **Parity with Cloud**: Local VMs join the same Tailscale mesh as cloud nodes — the dynamic Ansible inventory discovers them automatically with no configuration changes.
+- **Clean Teardown**: `destroy-local-vms.sh` stops, undefines, and removes all VM disks cleanly.
+- **Configurable Count**: Pass a number to create or destroy exactly as many VMs as needed.

+---